-Gallagher came back to University of the Sciences ahead of the 2014-15 year to return to his role as the assistant men’s basketball coach, and took on a new role as head coach of the golf program.
+Gallagher came back to University of the Sciences ahead of the 2014-15 year to return to his role as the assistant men’s basketball coach, a position he held through the 2018-19 season, and took on a new role as head coach of the golf program.
 He had previously served as the assistant men’s basketball coach from 2001-07.

 Gallagher returned to USciences from Wilmington University, where he served as the head men’s basketball coach for the previous five seasons.
 During his time at Wilmington, he coached 10 student-athletes who were honored by the NABC Honors Court a total of 13 times.